willtobyte/carimbo/README.md

 # Carimbo

-Carimbo is a simple 2D game engine, scriptable in Lua, created during the spare time of [@skhaz](https://github.com/skhaz).
+Carimbo is a simple 2D game engine, scriptable in Lua, created during the spare time of [Rodrigo Delduca](https://github.com/skhaz).

 It is a transcendental descendant of the [Wintermoon](https://github.com/wintermoon/wintermoon) engine, a project by the same author.

 It runs on Linux, Windows, macOS, and the Web (WebAssembly).

 ### Build